AlmaLinux/sig-livemedia/README.md

 This git repository contains Kickstarts and other scripts needed to produce the AlmaLinux Live DVDs.
 Two ways to create/build this project.
 Using `docker` containers or `AlmaLinux` system.

+## Using Live media

+Live media ISO files are available at https://repo.almalinux.org/almalinux/8/live/x86_64/ or use mirrors https://mirrors.almalinux.org find a close one.

 ## Build using Docker

 ### Create `almalinux/ks2rootfs:livecd-tools` image